mekhalleh/agent_tesla_panel_rce/agent_tesla_panel_rce.md

 1. Install `Wamp` using default installer configuration.
 2. Start `Wamp` and right click on the icon of started application and ***check*** `Wamp Settings > Allow VirtualHost local IP's others than 127.*`.
+3. Allow access to wamp server in local area network.

+For the this WAMP Server version:

+Edit the `httpd-vhost.conf` file into `c:/wamp64/bin/apache/apache2.4.41/conf/extra/` directory.

+Replace the line containig  `Require local` by `Require all granted`.

-3. Use the preinstalled `phpmyadmin` of `Wamp` for create a blank database for Agant Tesla web panel.
+4. Use the preinstalled `phpmyadmin` of `Wamp` for create a blank database for Agant Tesla web panel.

 ### Linux